Best daily deals

 Jimmy Westenberg / Android Authority

-The Galaxy Watch 3 offered 1GB of RAM, which seemed plenty for a smartwatch, mainly thanks to Tizen’s lightweight build.
-Storage came in at 8GB, more than enough for the apps and offline music files.
+Beyond sensors, Samsung has also upgraded the Galaxy Watch 4’s base hardware.
+The Galaxy Watch 3 offers 1GB of RAM — plenty for a smartwatch running Tizen’s lightweight build.
+Storage is pegged at 8GB, more than enough for the apps and offline music files.
 The Galaxy Watch 4 series trumps this by some margin, though.
-It launches with 1.5GB of RAM and 16GB of storage, which should be plenty for Wear OS and a host of offline files.
+It packs 1.5GB of RAM and 16GB of storage, making for a smooth Wear OS experience.

 We see some notable processing power upgrades, too.
-The Galaxy Watch 4 series arrives with Samsung’s 5nm Exynos W920 SoC which reportedly brings a 20% faster CPU and 10x GPU performance gains over the Galaxy Watch 3’s Exynos 9110.
+The Galaxy Watch 4 series includes Samsung’s 5nm Exynos W920 SoC which reportedly brings a 20% faster CPU and 10x GPU performance gains over the Galaxy Watch 3’s Exynos 9110.
 You don’t need much muscle on a smartwatch, but the Galaxy Watch 4 series feels smooth alongside the new UI.

-Samsung Galaxy Watch 3Samsung Galaxy Watch 3
+Galaxy Watch 4 vs Galaxy Watch 3: Pricing

 Samsung Galaxy Watch 3